Inoxiamo/copy-deployment/README.md

 Modify Deployment:

-The new deployment name is set by appending -TEST to the original name.
+The new deployment name is set by appending *-test-debug* to the original name.

 The number of replicas is forced to 1.